Now offering multiple entry points for some courses - January, May, and September.

 Image taken by building and refurbishment contractor, Troy.

-The Institute for Creativity and Technology’s six component parts make for one unique offer.
+The Institute for Creativity and Technology’s five component parts make for one unique offer.

 The Design District is Europe’s first permanent purpose-built design district comprising 16 new buildings, designed by eight world-leading architectural practices.
 It's based in London’s newest creative hub located next to Ravensbourne University London and the O2, the world’s most successful music venue, on the Greenwich Peninsula.